dustinpfister/blog_posts/_posts/threejs-vector3-set-from-spherical-coords.md

 ## 3 - Conclusion

 That will be it for now when it comes to this set from spherical coords method for now at least until I come around to do a bot more editing of this post.
 I may get around to doing that later thins month but I would not hold by breath on that I have a [whole lot of other posts on threejs](/categories/three-js/) that I have wrote over the years, and many of them need a great deal of editing also.
+This is a subject that I do seem to keep coming back to now and then though So I am sure that there is more to add on this when I get around to it.